The Plucky Puppy Team

 Cindy Wang, CBCT is Dog*Tec Dog Walking Academy certified and holds a Certificate in Behavior Consultation and Training from the Dog Training Internship Academy.
 A lifelong dog-lover, she volunteered walking shelter dogs as a kid, in college, and most recently as an adult at the San Francisco SPCA.
 She has two years experience walking two off-leash packs of dogs every day.
 Cindy loves helping dogs learn and seeing them have fun.
 She and her husband are the proud parents of Cocoa, a ball-crazy, brindle Dachshund-Boston terrier mix.

-Joanna Meleiro unexpectedly found her calling while photographing adoptable dogs for local rescues several years ago.
+Joanna Meleiro, CTC unexpectedly found her calling while photographing adoptable dogs for local rescues several years ago.
 She became fascinated by the process of making the dogs feel comfortable and happy in front of the camera so their personalities could shine for potential future families.
 After adopting one of her models, complete with a long list of behavior challenges, she dove into the science of animal learning and quickly changed her career plans.
-She's currently a second year student at The Academy For Dog Trainers and plans to focus on working with the fearful and worried dogs after graduating in 2016.
+She graduated with honors from the Academy For Dog Trainers and enjoys working with fearful and worried dogs.

 Sarah Schellhorn, MA, CTC is certified by the Academy for Dog Trainers, which offers a comprehensive two-year course in dog behavior and training.
 Dedicated to force-free training methods and continuing education, she keeps current with industry best practices through regular seminar attendance and her professional memberships.
 Sarah is an avid believer that training can be fun and rewarding for people and their dogs.
 Senior dogs have a special place in her heart, and she enjoys setting up puppies and dogs of all ages for success.
 After many years working in the field of human behavior, she was pulled to learn more about dog behavior through her love of her Labrador, Violet and later, Bean.
 Now, she has transitioned from a career in community mental health to work with dogs full-time.
 Originally from Chicago, Sarah moved to Portland in 2002.
 She lives near Mt Tabor with her husband, their Lab, Bean, and a sassy and affectionate cat named Pythagoras.
 Sarah spends her free time exploring all her neighborhood has to offer and attending K-9 Nose Work classes with her own canine companion.